OmarSkalli/hypr-layout-manager/README.md

 - `configuration`: Name of the configuration file (without .json extension)
 - `workspaceId` (optional): Target workspace number (1-10).
 Defaults to current workspace if not provided.

 If no params are provided, interactive prompts will guide you through the selection.
+Loading a layout will close all applications in the workspace, before re-opening everything.

 Example: